Rangers’ visit to woeful Flyers could be start of Patrick Kane era

 Longtime Chicago Blackhawks star Patrick Kane could be wearing a new uniform for the first time in his decorated NHL career Wednesday night when the New York Rangers visit the Philadelphia Flyers.

-The Rangers acquired Kane and Cooper Zech from Chicago in exchange for Andy Welinski, a conditional 2023 second-round pick and a 2025 fourth-round pick.
-The Arizona Coyotes were also involved in the deal, acquiring a 2025 conditional third-round pick from New York.
+The Rangers acquired Kane and prospect Cooper Zech from Chicago on Tuesday in exchange for minor-league defenseman Andy Welinski, a conditional 2023 second-round pick and a 2025 fourth-round pick.
+The Arizona Coyotes retained 50 percent of Kane’s salary in exchange for a conditional third-round pick in 2025.

 A three-time Stanley Cup champion, Kane has recorded 1,225 points (446 goals, 779 assists) in 1,161 career games since being selected by the Blackhawks with the first overall pick in the 2007 NHL Draft.
 He won the Hart Memorial Trophy in 2016 and will be reunited with former Chicago teammate Artemi Panarin in New York.